pablo360able/The-Augment/README.md

 * Consider making Eidolon Form's upgrade give CD1C
 * Nerf Disengage slightly
 * Consider whether Purge Thought should cost 1 like it originally did
+* Consider whether Sanctuary should be Exhaust or Spontaneous

 ## Other considerations
 * Consider changing timing of passive effect of Aether orbs